piskareviv/blog_aux_ntt_1/main.md

 Pointwise multiplication is a bit tricky, but we can cheat a little.
 If we use *Montgomery multiplication* for pointwise product $a \cdot b$ while keeping $a$ and $b$ usual numbers, the result will be off by a factor of $2^{-32}$.
-But we can cancel that factor during scaling step in $O(1)$ addition work.
+But we can similarly cancel that factor during the scaling step in $O(1)$ addition work.
 Though this approach won't work for non-homogeneous polynomials, like $2a - a^2b$ (this particular one is used in computation of inverse power series).